Do Deer Eat Hydrangeas? Tips to Protect Your Beautiful Blooms

 Why Do Deer Eat Hydrangeas?

 Answer to the question Do Deer Eat hydrangeas?
 Yes deer do eat them.
-Gardeners love panicle hydrangeas (H. paniculata) for their hardiness, colourful blooms, reliability and adaptability.
-But, deer also like these plants which they can damage severely by eating deeply into the plant, which leaves the hydrangea with unattractive, stubby stems.
-This is an immense blow for those who have taken the time and care to grow such lovely plants, only to have them crushed by local wildlife.
+Gardeners love panicle hydrangeas (H. paniculata) because they are strong, easy to grow and have beautiful colorful flowers.
+Deer also enjoy eating these hydrangeas.
+They can cause a lot of damage to hydrangreas by chewing the large parts leaving them with short and stubby stems.
+This is upsetting for gardeners who worked hard to grow these beautiful plants only to have them ruined by deer.

 Introduction: